findmentor-network/find-mentor/content/mentees.md

 2. You should visit [active mentorships](https://findmentor.network/mentorships/) page. *You don't want to miss* a mentorships campaign round.
 3. You should visit [mentors](https://findmentor.network/mentors/) page.
 There are tons of *GREAT* mentors in there.
 4. If the mentor does not have a mentorship campaign, ask politely over Twitter or LinkedIn.
 5. If you want to work 1-1 with the mentor, ask the mentor to add their contact & schedule info like a superpeer account on GitHub profile readme.
 (This approach is not best way to be a great mentee.
-Just know it, that is a option.)
+Just know it, that is an option.)

 If you're looking for someone on Twitter or LinkedIn to be a mentor for you.
 Ask them for joining us!